ABOUT APPISx

 2023

-APPIS also partnered with breast cancer patient organization representatives and physicians to identify ways and key aspects to improve patient-physician dialogues and eventually quality of life.
+APPISx India partnered with breast cancer patient organization representatives and physicians to identify ways and key aspects to improve patient-physician dialogues and eventually quality of life.

 Reach out to info@appisinitiative.com if you want to collaborate or find out more information on how to take part in APPISx sessions in your country.